mongodb/docs/source/includes/fact-mongoexport-usage.rst

 Export in JSON Format
 ~~~~~~~~~~~~~~~~~~~~~

-This example creates an export of the ``contacts`` collection
+This example creates an export of the ``contacts`` collection from the
-from the MongoDB instance running on the localhost port number ``27017``,
+MongoDB instance running on the localhost port number ``27017``.
+This
-with journaling explicitly enabled.
-This writes the export to the
-``contacts.json`` file in :term:`JSON` format.
+writes the export to the ``contacts.json`` file in :term:`JSON` format.

 .. code-block:: sh

-   mongoexport --db sales --collection contacts --out contacts.json --journal
+   mongoexport --db sales --collection contacts --out contacts.json

 Export from Remote Host Running with Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~